Neurological disorder

 A neurological disorder is any disorder of the nervous system.
-Structural, biochemical or electrical abnormalities in the brain, spinal cord or other nerves can result in a range of symptoms.
-Examples of symptoms include paralysis, muscle weakness, poor coordination, loss of sensation, seizures, confusion, pain and altered levels of consciousness.
-There are many recognized neurological disorders, some relatively common, but many rare.
-They may be assessed by neurological examination, and studied and treated within the specialities of neurology and clinical neuropsychology.
+Structural, biochemical or electrical abnormalities in the brain, spinal cord, or other nerves can result in a range of symptoms.
+Examples of symptoms include paralysis, muscle weakness, poor coordination, loss of sensation, seizures, confusion, pain, tauopathies, and altered levels of consciousness.
+There are many recognized neurological disorders; some are relatively common, but many are rare.

-Interventions for neurological disorders include preventive measures, lifestyle changes, physiotherapy or other therapy, neurorehabilitation, pain management, medication, operations performed by neurosurgeons or a specific diet.
-The World Health Organization estimated in 2006 that neurological disorders and their sequelae (direct consequences) affect as many as one billion people worldwide, and identified health inequalities and social stigma/discrimination as major factors contributing to the associated disability and their impact.
+Interventions for neurological disorders include preventive measures, lifestyle changes, physiotherapy or other therapy, neurorehabilitation, pain management, medication, operations performed by neurosurgeons, or a specific diet.
+The World Health Organization estimated in 2006 that neurological disorders and their sequelae (direct consequences) affect as many as one billion people worldwide and identified health inequalities and social stigma/discrimination as major factors contributing to the associated disability and their impact.